 After spending a month in China I have learnt a lesson or two about how to survive here.
 You definitely need to prepare yourself before heading to China- which I didn’t and paid the price for!
+So I put together this quick China survival guide based on my experiences.

-The month definitely felt like a lot longer, which was exacerbated by the time we were there – August.
+The month definitely felt a lot longer, which was exacerbated by the time we were there – August.
 Lesson number one, if you intend to do anything in the slightest bit touristy in China, DO NOT GO IN AUGUST.

 Summer holidays, like anywhere in the world, mean that the whole country – over a billlion Chinese – are also tourists.
 I thought most went abroad.
 I was wrong.
 Most families stay within mainland China as there is so much to explore within China itself, and visas can be difficult to obtain for overseas travel (everyone we met travelling had said the system for most foreign countries was arduous and expensive – just like we had found for our visas to get into China!).